Tarnedge

 Josh having a cuddle...

 Welcome to Tarnedge Labradors.
-I have been training and breeding Labradors for over 30 years and I am a Kennel Club Assured Breeder and a member of the Three Ridings Labrador Club.
+I have been training, working and breeding Labradors for over 40 years.
+I have been a Kennel Club Assured Breeder ever since the scheme first began in 2004 and I now have current, UKAS accredited approval.

-Here at Tarnedge we breed nice-natured, athletic dogs which are suitable as working dogs, competition dogs or simply well-loved family friends.
+Here at Tarnedge we focus on breeding healthy, good-natured, athletic dogs which are suitable as working dogs, competition dogs, PAT dogs, or simply well-loved family friends.
 They do need to go to homes where they will have plenty of exercise, love and time spent on them though.
 They are not 'couch potatoes'!

 Don't try this at home!